tiprankstipranks

 We rely on other companies to provide key components of our business infrastructure, creating risks of failures or disruptions by such companies and cybersecurity incidents which may involve our customers' information.

 Digitalization and technological innovation continue to advance the trend of banks outsourcing technology operations and entering partnerships or other arrangements with third parties.
 Third parties provide key components of our business infrastructure, such as processing and internet connections and network access.
 These vendors also provide services that support our operations, including the storage and processing of sensitive consumer and business customer data, as well as our sales efforts.
 Any disruption in such services provided by these third parties, any failure of these third parties to handle current or higher volumes or any failure of third parties to perform in accordance with their agreements with us could affect our ability to deliver products and services to clients and to efficiently and effectively conduct our business.
 Technological or financial difficulties of a third-party service provider could affect our business to the extent such difficulties result in the interruption or discontinuation of services provided by that party, and could lead to potential regulatory issues, reputational harm and impact the results of our operations.
-A cybersecurity breach of a vendor's system may result in theft of our data or disruption of business processes.
-A material breach of customer data security at a service provider's site may negatively impact our business reputation and cause a loss of customers, result in increased expense to contain the event and/or require that we provide credit monitoring services for affected customers, result in regulatory fines and sanctions, and possibly litigation.
+In addition, a cybersecurity breach of a vendor's system may result in theft of our data or disruption of business processes.
+Increased use of artificial intelligence (AI) by vendors can further increase the risks of a cybersecurity breach, as discussed in the Risk Factor titled "" A material breach of customer data security at a service provider's site may negatively impact our business reputation and cause a loss of customers, result in increased expense to contain the event and/or require that we provide credit monitoring services for affected customers, result in regulatory fines and sanctions, and possibly litigation.
 We may experience liability to our customers for losses arising from a breach of a vendor's data security system.
 We rely on our outsourced service providers to implement and maintain prudent cybersecurity controls.
 Furthermore, we may not be insured against all types of losses as a result of third-party failures, and our insurance coverage may be inadequate to cover all losses resulting from system failures or other disruptions.
 Failures in our business infrastructure could interrupt our operations, cause reputational harm, increase the costs of doing business and impact the results of our operations.
+In certain cases, a limited number of vendors provide critical or specialized services, and disruption, pricing changes, financial stress, or service degradation at one of these providers could have a disproportionate impact on our operations.
+The Company's business continuity and disaster recovery planning addresses disruption in critical vendors.

 Ability to Sell